InetDaemon

 Introduction

-IP addresses used in a single network will all have part of their address that is the same.
+Every host that has a network interface such as a switch, workstation, server, or router, and that is connected to an Internet Protocol (IP) based network, will have an IP address.
+Each host that is part of a network will have some part of the beginning of the IP address that is the same as all the other hosts on the network.
 This part of the address is called the network portion.
 The other part of an address is the host portion of the address and must be unique.

 So how do you determine what part of an IP address is the network portion and what part is the host portion?